 Side Tilt Carriage

-The side tilt carriage can appropriately position the load for transportation through uneven terrain, pick and place loads on an uneven surface.
+The side tilt carriage can appropriately position the load for transportation through uneven terrain, and pick and place loads on an uneven surface.

 Side Shifting Carriage